-Raising a giant dog like an Alaskan Malamute comes with a big responsibility.
-As for any dog owner, you also need to prepare for the expenses that come along with it.
+As for any dog owner, you also need to prepare for the expenses that come along with owning this large doggo.

 The Average Cost of an Alaskan Malamute Puppy

-The average price of an Alaskan Malamute puppy ranges between $500 and $2,500.
+The Alaskan Malamute puppy price ranges between $500 and $3,000.
 Those with top-quality or champion bloodlines can go as high as $3,500 per puppy.
 Other factors such as size, color, markings, and size affect the Alaskan Malamute price range.

 Alaskan Malamutes are typically bred to become guard dogs or companion animals.
 They are pretty independent but fun-loving dogs.

-Your winters will never be dull because nothing makes them happier than pulling a cart or sled during cold weather.
+Your winters will never be dull because nothing makes Alaskan Malamutes happier than pulling a cart or sled during cold weather.
 That said, the expensive Alaskan Malamute price is well worth it.

 Factors Affecting the Cost of an Alaskan Malamute Puppy

 Getting an Alaskan Malamute is no bargain.
-Their overall characteristics, as well as other factors, affect their price range which you can expect to fluctuate all the time.
+The overall characteristics, as well as other factors, affect the Alaskan Malamute price, which you can expect to fluctuate all the time.

-You will also notice that each breeder offers varied prices for their puppies.
+You will also notice that each breeder offers varied prices for Alaskan Malamutes.

 To find out what these breeders consider in setting the Alaskan Malamute price, take a look at the list of factors discussed below: